efwGrp/efw4.X/help/efw.register.md

-<H1>efw.register</H1>
+# efw.register

-The register function is established to register a key into efw to prevent the system from recognizing it as an illegal global variable.
+The `register` function is established to register a key in `efw` to prevent the system from recognizing it as an illegal global variable.

-<h2>Sample</h2>
+## Sample

 ```javascript
 load(_eventfolder+"/pdf-lib.min.js");